microbiomedata/issues/0005-schema-version-sync.md

 Effectively *a new schema version will always be accompanied by a coordinated process to release it across the major system components.*

+Schema updates that will impact

 We recommend forming a working group or squad to coordinate initial syncing activity, as well as future release management.
 We may need additional planning around how this group operates.

+**Process:** Schema Updates that impact API and Data Portal should be coordinated using an issue ticket that tags representatives from the NMDC Server, NMDC Runtime and NMDC Schema groups.
+The issue should only be closed once all affected areas are updated.